winshining/nginx-http-flv-module-packages/README.md

 # nginx-http-flv-module-packages
 Some rpm packages for [nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module).

-[nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module) is built as a dynamic module in this project and now only rpm packages for Red Hat Enterprise Linux 6 and 7 (CentOS 6 & 7) are available.
+[nginx-http-flv-module](https://github.com/winshining/nginx-http-flv-module) is built as a dynamic module in this project and now only rpm packages for Red Hat Enterprise Linux 6 & 7 (CentOS 6 & 7) running on **x86_64 architecture** are available.

 # Prerequisites